-When it comes to engagement rings, two stone shapes dominate the market - the round brilliant cut diamond and the princess cut diamond.
-While both styles are undeniably beautiful, there are a few reasons - think budget, lifestyle and personal preference - that you might choose one over the other.
+Picking engagement rings doesn’t have to be a daunting task when you have the right information.
+When it comes to picking a diamond engagement ring, two stone shapes dominate the market – the round brilliant cut diamond and the princess cut diamond.
+While both styles are undeniably beautiful, there are a few reasons – think budget, lifestyle and personal preference – that you might choose one over the other.

 In this helpful guide, we’ll go over round and princess cut basics including cost, optics and engagement ring settings to help you decide which style is a cut above the rest.